VaidasMakstutis/react-music-player-app/README.md

 ## Components and style files

 Components are in directory: /src/Components.
-Each component has own style file Styles file are in directory: /src/css
+Each component has own style file.
+Style files are in directory: /src/css